• Pre 6 years Assessment Team

 Does my child need a neurodevelopmental diagnosis before they can be considered for an Education and Health Care Plan (EHCP)?

-You do not need to have a formal diagnosis when applying for an EHCP.
-But to apply for an EHCP, your child will need to have identified additional needs.
 A child can be on a waiting list or may not even be referred into the service before an application for an EHCP is made.
 Some young people start their assessment having already been in receipt of an EHCP.

 A diagnosis also does not necessarily mean that a young person will need an EHCP.